SnowConvert: Function References for Teradata¶

 NAME_TO_SEARCH

-The name to search in the NVP function.
+The name parameter used to search within the Name-Value Pair (NVP) function.

 NAME_DELIMITERS